alialkhatib/alialkhatib.github.io/_posts/2024-08-24-eight-stages.md

 title: Eight Stages of White Settler-Colonial Denial
 ---

-I've been seeing this image floating around and [I mentioned intending to provide alt text][tweet], which led me down a rabbit hole for a little while, including sifting through links that don't work anymore, tweets that don't exist anymore, twitter users who have deleted their accounts, etc... so I wanted to compile information in one place in case more of the web becomes impossible to search and archive effectively...
+I've been seeing this image floating around and [I mentioned intending to provide alt text][tweet], which led me down a hole for a little while, including sifting through links that don't work anymore, tweets that don't exist anymore, twitter users who have deleted their accounts, etc... so I wanted to compile information in one place in case more of the web becomes impossible to search and archive effectively...
 But first, the original image:

 ![Eight Stages of White Settler-Colonial Denial][eightstages]